eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2-high-level-requirements.md

 The following main concepts were defined in [Topic 12](#a2312-topic-12---attestation-rulebooks) and developed in the current version of [Topic 25](#a2325-topic-25---unified-definition-and-controlled-vocabularies-for-attestation-attributes):

 - Attestation Rulebooks for QEAAs and PuB-EAAs used within the EUDI Wallet ecosystem MAY be registered and published in a publicly accessible catalogue.

 - The Attestation Rulebook catalogue MAY also include Attestation Rulebooks for non-qualified EAAs.

 - The Commission SHALL take measures to establish and maintain the Attestation Rulebooks catalogue.

--   The Attestation Rulebooks catalogue will enable Attestation Providers, Relying Parties, and other actors in the EUDI Wallet ecosystem to know which attestation types exist, and what are the identifiers, syntax and semantics of all attributes are part of the attestation, that they may issue, request and receive from a Wallet Instance, according to their role in the ecosystem.
+- The Attestation Rulebooks catalogue will enable mainly Relying Parties, but also other actors in the EUDI Wallet ecosystem, to know which attestation types exist, and what is the identifier, syntax and semantics of each attribute in a type of attestation.

 The following points are emphasized:

 - Registration of an Attestation Rulebook in the attestation catalogue is not mandatory.

--   Registration in the attestation catalogue does not create any obligation or automatic acceptance by any third party, or automatically mean cross-border recognition.
+- Registration in the Attestation Rulebook catalogue does not create any obligation of acceptance of the attestation by any Relying Party, nor does it necessarily imply cross-border recognition of that attestation.

 - The Attestation Rulebooks catalogue can be hosted in the same environment as the catalogue of attributes.

 *HLRs*